Invertisment/cern-cicd-testing/README.md

 * Cons:
   * Environment set up takes longer for each developer

-Run local SLC6 instance from docker or VM
+:golf:Run local SLC6 instance from docker or VM
 * Pros:
   * Can run in interactive and non-interactive mode
   * Same environment as on VM/Prod